Yaseen-Zeb/BrainStack/git and gitHub/b git basics.md

 ## Note
 The standard Git workflow involves moving changes sequentially through these areas:
-- You modify files in the working tree
+- You modify files in the working directory
 - Then you git add them to the staging area
-- And finally, you git commit them to the local repository (HEAD)
+- And finally, you git commit them to the local repository **So**: Working Directory  →  Staging Area  →  Repository

 ## Related things